 Diagnosis and Treatment:

-• Topical Treatments: Medicated shampoos and creams.
+• Topical treatments: Creams, shampoos and medicated products.

 Conclusion